nbgsmk/hTT/README.md

-#####  2 - Compilation errors mentioning 'std::thread::thread'...
+#####  2 - Compilation errors 'std::thread::thread'...

-Depending on the running OS version and architecture, try adding some combination of flags: -lpthread -pthread -static
+Depending on the running OS version and architecture, try adding some combination of flags: -pthread -lpthread -static
 ~~~
-	$ g++ *.cpp -lpthread -o hTT		// most of the time this is enough
+	$ g++ *.cpp -o hTT			// no flags needed when compiling with eclipse for c++
 	or
-	$ g++ *.cpp -pthread -o hTT		// sometimes...
+	$ g++ *.cpp -pthread -o hTT		// most of the time this is enough for command line
 	or
+	$ g++ *.cpp -lpthread -o hTT		// sometimes...
+	or
-	$ g++ *.cpp -static -o hTT		// most of the time not needed
+	$ g++ *.cpp -static -o hTT		// usually not needed

 	or a combination of those
 ~~~